-If you have been abused or neglected at Asta Care Center of Toluca, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Asta Care Center of Toluca, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Asta Care Center of Toluca is an Illinois nursing home.
 Asta Care Center of Toluca is licensed to Aperion Care Toluca LLC.
 Aperion Care Toluca LLC is part of Aperion Care Inc. Asta Care Center of Toluca is located at 101 East Via Ghigilieri, Toluca, IL 61369 with telephone number 815-452-2367.
 Asta Care Center of Toluca has 104 beds and 81 staff members.
 The Illinois Nursing Home Care Act governs Asta Care Center of Toluca.

 Asta Care Center of Toluca’s Address, Phone Number, and Contact Information